Bullous pemphigoid: Pathophysiology

 The bullae are formed by an immune reaction, initiated by the formation of IgG autoantibodies targeting dystonin, also called bullous pemphigoid antigen 1, and/or type XVII collagen, also called bullous pemphigoid antigen 2, which is a component of hemidesmosomes.
 A different form of dystonin is associated with neuropathy.
-Following antibody targeting, a cascade of immunomodulators results in a variable surge of immune cells, including neutrophils, lymphocytes and eosinophils coming to the affected area.
+Following antibody targeting, a cascade of immunomodulators results in a variable surge of immune cells, including neutrophils, lymphocytes, and eosinophils coming to the affected area.
 Unclear events subsequently result in a separation along the dermoepidermal junction and eventually stretch bullae.

-Bullous pemphigoid, goes through two distinct phases: The non-bulbous and the bullous phase.
+Bullous pemphigoid goes through two distinct phases: The non-bullous and the bullous phase.

-Non-bulbous phase, involves mild to severe intractable pruritic skin due to the non-specificity of the disease. involving eczematous or urticarial lesions.
-This phase of Bullous pemphigoid can occur over the time period of weeks to months.
+Non-bullous phase involves mild to severe intractable pruritic skin due to the non-specificity of the disease. involving eczematous or urticarial lesions.
+This phase of Bullous pemphigoid can occur over a time period of weeks to months.
 In the bullous phase, tense blisters form in an annular shape and are filled with clear fluid.
-This occurs on the abdomen, limbs and lower trunk.
-These blisters average between 1cm-4cm in diameter.
+This occurs on the abdomen, limbs, and lower trunk.
+These blisters average between 1 cm and 4 cm in diameter.

 Diagnosis

 Micrograph of bullous pemphigoid.
-Subepidermal blistering [solid arrows in (A,B)] and influx of inflammatory cells including eosinophils and neutrophils in thedermis [solid arrow (C)] and blister cavity [dashed arrows (C)].
-In (C) also deposition of fibrin is noted (asterisks).
+Subepidermal blistering [solid arrows in (A, B)] and influx of inflammatory cells, including eosinophils and neutrophils in the dermis [solid arrow (C)] and blister cavity [dashed arrows (C)].
+In (C), deposition of fibrin is also noted (asterisks).

 Diagnosis consist of at least 2 positive results out of 3 criteria (2-out-of-3 rule): (1) pruritus and/or predominant cutaneous blisters, (2) linear IgG and/or C3c deposits (in an n- serrated pattern) by direct immunofluorescence microscopy (DIF) on a skin biopsy specimen, and (3) positive epidermal side staining by indirect immunofluorescence microscopy on human salt-split skin (IIF SSS) on a serum sample.
 Routine H&E staining or ELISA tests do not add value to initial diagnosis.

 In the early stages Bullous pemphigoid, particularly in rare forms of the disease, it can be misdiagnosed as the lesions may appear more like prurigo simplex subacuta, chronic prurigo, eczema, urticaria and localized.